On De Giorgi's lemma for variational interpolants in metric and Banach spaces: Banach case: examples and preliminary results

 \end{itemize} \end{definition}

-Later on, in Section \ref{ss:4.2} we will provide a sufficient condition for the attainment of the $\inf$ in the definition \eqref{conditional-slope-relayed} of $\wrsloname$, which is also related to the validity of the analog of the lower semicontinuity properties \eqref{lsc-slope}.
-We will also discuss the existence of measurable selections
+Later on, in Section \ref{ss:4.2} we will provide a sufficient condition for the attainment of the infimum in the definition \eqref{eq:ConditSlope} of $\wrsloname$, which is also related to the validity of the analog of the lower semicontinuity properties \eqref{lsc-slope}.
+This will lead to the existence of measurable selections

 such that estimate \eqref{eq:BGS.DeGiEstim} rephrases as

 and analogously for \eqref{MEI-Ban-cond}.